Alexander Blackburn

 THE COLD WAR OF KITTY PENTECOST

 "There is in it an extreme and genuine romantic sensibility that is almost entirely missing in other contemporary writing.
 And Cold War reminds me – sadly – of how much we are missing now.
-There is in it discernibly the influence of Faullkner and even of Wolfe, but these voices are quite amiably absorbed, and this resulting prose is surely your own.
-Fine stuff it is too… This is a tough, sweet, and classy book." – Fred Chappell
+There is in it discernibly the influence of Faullkner and even of Wolfe, but these voices are quite amiably absorbed.
+This is a tough, sweet, and classy book." – Fred Chappell

 "The writing is solid and the tale is rather bleak and gothic, but it’s crafted at a level higher than most first novels and makes for quite propelling reading." -- Charles Sermon, The Columbia State